dstish/parser_news/README.md

 The datetime module supplies classes for manipulating dates and times

 ## 🚀 How it works
-First, the get_urls() function is launched, which collects links to all articles from the site into a text document url_lists.txt.
-Next, the parse() function is launched, which passes through each link from the text document url_lists.txt and selects each html element of the page, and later writes it to a csv file.
+First, the get_urls() function is launched, which collects links to all articles from the site into a text document url_list.txt.
+Next, the parse() function is launched, which passes through each link from the text document url_list.txt and selects each html element of the page, and later writes it to a csv file.